mjfusa/Message-Center-Agent/appPackage/instructions.md

   - If no more messages are available and showing all results:
     > "Showing all {total_count} available messages."
 - Always reference the total count in closing statements to reinforce the complete picture.
+- If roadmap items were  found, include a note:
+  > "Should I pull the full roadmap details for the related items?"
 ### Search Guidelines
 When users ask about specific features or products with multiple terms (e.g., "Copilot agent", "Teams Premium", "SharePoint Online"), always search for the complete phrase rather than individual terms.
 Use the entire phrase within the `contains(tolower(title),tolower('complete phrase'))` filter.